+SUB-RECIPIENT:

-SUB-RECIPIENT: Requests for an advance shall be submitte ed at the time of agreement ex ecution or approval of the EHP, if required.
-If you are requesting an advan ce, indicate same by checking g the box below and completing the Estimated Expenses table. [ ] ADVANCE REQUESTED (Maximum r equest amount may not excee d fifty percent.)
-Advance payment of \$ is r basis.
-This advance will be used on equipment be able to operate the program without nent specific projects within the t will be made on a reimbursement budget of the agreement.
-We would ESTIMATED EXPENSES Project Days to complete Funding amount requested - 44
+Requests for an advance shall be submitted at the time of agreement execution or approval of the EHP, if required.
+If you are requesting an advance, indicate same by checking the box below and completing the Estimated Expenses table.

+[] ADVANCE REQUESTED (Maximum request amount may not exceed fifty percent.)

+Advance payment of \$ is requested.
+Balance of payments will be made on a reimbursement basis.
+This advance will be used on equipment specific projects within the budget of the agreement.
+We would not be able to operate the program without this advance.

+ESTIMATED EXPENSES

+Project Days to complete Funding amount requested
-LINE-ITEM JUSTIFICATION (For each line cash advance.
-The justification shall include expended within the first ninety (90) day documentation should include but is not leading and expense projections, etc. to preadvance funds not expended within the spended wit ude supporting documentation ys of the contract term or app imited to the following: quote ovide the Division reasonable n that clearly shows the advance shall proval of the EHP, if required.
-Support is for purchases, delivery timelines, and necessary justification.
-Any

-Shumard Oak Boulevard, Tallahassee, Flo
+LINE-ITEM JUSTIFICATION (For each line item, provide a detailed justification explaining the need for the cash advance.
+The justification shall include supporting documentation that clearly shows the advance shall be expended within the first ninety (90) days of the contract term or approval of the EHP, if required.
+Support documentation should include but is not limited to the following: quotes for purchases, delivery timelines, salary and expense projections, etc. to provide the Division reasonable and necessary justification.
+Any advance funds not expended within the specified timeframe shall be returned to the Division Cashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within thirty (30) days, along with any interest earned on the advance)

-REQUESTS FOR ADVANCE PAYME EHP SHALL BE COMPLETED
+REQUESTS FOR ADVANCE PAYMENTS SHALL BE CONSIDERED ON A CASE-BY-CASE BASIS EHP SHALL BE COMPLETED AND APPROVED BY FEMA PRIOR TO ADVANCE

 Signature of Sub-Recipient

+Date:

-Name and Title of Sub-Recipient Date:
+Name and Title of Sub-Recipient

+ATTACHMENT F

-ATTACHMENT F WARRANTIES AND REPRESENTATIONS
+WARRANTIES AND REPRESENTATIONS